alphagov/government-service-design-manual/service-manual/technology/index.md

 Liam Maxwell, Chief Technology Officer of the UK government, [wrote a post on the GDS blog about the landscape CTOs are operating in](https://gds.blog.gov.uk/2013/05/21/rebalancing-tech-across-gov/).
 It's essential reading for those transforming technology provision across government, describing the challenges and opportunities of this new approach.

 ##The technology code of practice
 The [technology code of practice](/service-manual/technology/code-of-practice.html) describes the criteria that requests for spending approval will be judged against.
-The 18 points describe a vision of technology provision which can meet and adapt to the changing needs of users throughout government.
+It describes a vision of technology provision which can meet and adapt to the changing needs of users throughout government.

 ##Processes and controls
 The [spending controls](/service-manual/technology/spending-controls.html) process ensures that spending on technology and digital services meets the needs of users and provides good value for money.